-VCBank's second liquidity programme was launched during FY 2015.
-The shares of this new programme are backed by the prime asset of the Jebel Ali Labour Accommodation complex, of which the first two buildings have been fully leased to reputable clients.
+The second liquidity programme was launched during FY 2015.
+The shares of this new programme are backed by the prime asset of the first two buildings of Jebel Ali Labour Accommodation complex, which have been fully leased to reputable clients.